helius-labs/helius-rpc-proxy/README.md

 # Helius RPC Proxy

-This repo hosts a one-click-deploy Cloudflare worker that proxies RPC requests to Helius.
+This repo hosts a Cloudflare worker that proxies RPC requests to Helius.
 The proxy will allow you to keep your API key hidden from public requests made by clients.
 You will need both a [Helius](https://helius.xyz) account and a [Cloudflare](https://cloudflare.com) account to deploy this.
-Helius offers 100k credits for free each month, and Cloudflare workers can execute 100k invocations each day for free.
-Most projects can easily get started within these free tiers.

 Both standard JSON RPC and Websockets are supported!

 [Video Walkthrough](https://www.loom.com/share/a7add579f1c349d2a4bcab96ee04c47e)

+# JWT Validation

+`JWT_SECRET` variable is needed for jwt validation of incoming requests.

 # Additional Security Steps